Skoda Rapid review

 While slightly uninspiring, the Skoda Rapid is an excellent value and supremely practical alternative to the Ford Focus and Volkswagen Golf

-Despite these drawbacks, the Rapid has plenty of other qualities such as competitive finance offers and a good range of engines – all of which add up to make it a valid choice for families on a budget.
+Despite these drawbacks, the Rapid has plenty of other great qualities such as competitive finance offers and a good range of engines – all of which add up to make it a valid choice for families on a budget.

-The Skoda Rapid range is comprised of the entry-level S, mid-range SE and flagship Elegance models.
-In early 2014, Skoda also launched two limited edition Rapid trim levels - the SE Connect, which features parking sensors and sat-nav) and the Sport (featuring sports seats, special 17-inch alloys and black gloss exterior details, similar to the Fabia Monte Carlo supermini).
+The Skoda Rapid range consists of the entry-level S, mid-range SE and flagship SE L models.
+In early 2014, Skoda also launched two limited-edition Rapid trim levels - the SE Connect (featuring parking sensors and sat-nav) and the Sport (featuring sports seats, special 17-inch alloys and black gloss exterior details, similar to the Fabia Monte Carlo supermini).

 Engines, performance and drive

 The Skoda Rapid is available with a choice of small petrol and diesel engines.
-The smallest is a 1.2-litre petrol TSI unit with 89bhp, which takes a sedate 11.3 seconds on the sprint to 62mph but can still manage a 124mph maximum.
+The smallest is a four-cylinder 1.2-litre petrol TSI unit with 89bhp, which takes a sedate 11.3 seconds on the sprint to 62mph but can still manage a 124mph maximum.
 A 109bhp version of the same engine drops the acceleration time down to 9.8 seconds.

 MPG, CO2 and running costs

-The Skoda Rapid is available with a choice of robust petrol and diesel engines, which range from 1.2-litres to 1.6 litres.
+The Skoda Rapid is available with a choice of robust petrol and diesel engines, which range from 1.2 to 1.6 litres.
 Only one of the engine options can slip beneath the 100g/km mark, but none of them will break the bank on VED or company car tax benefit-in-kind calculations.

-As the petrol engines are pretty efficient, and because the list price for petrol Skoda Rapid models is almost £2,500 less than their diesel equivalents, so make sure you cover enough miles annually to make the rattly oil burners worth it before buying.
+As the petrol engines are pretty efficient, and because the list price for petrol Skoda Rapid models is almost £2,500 less than their diesel equivalents, make sure you cover enough miles annually to make the rattly oil burners worth the extra cost up front.

 Interior, design and technology